Contact us for bookings & inquiries - 7 days a week - 0800am to 8.00pm - P: 0434 803 687

 During the Coxswain Practical Session we also conduct the examination to obtain a Marine Radio Licence.
 A coxswain must be in possession of a Marine Radio licence if operating marine radios.

-- The General Purpose Hand and Coxswain Practical sessions are held back to back so that both components can be completed at the same and in a block period which is ideal for those candidates you are travelling from interstate.
+- The General Purpose Hand and Coxswain Practical sessions are held back to back so that both components can be completed at the same and in a block period which is ideal for those candidates who are travelling from interstate.

 - We have many candidates who attend the course from interstate locations such Darwin, Thursday Island, Cairns, Gladstone, Brisbane, Gold Coast, Adelaide, Geelong, Melbourne, as well as many locations up and down the NSW Coast.
 If accommodation and flight information is required please download this document

 Prior Skills & Experience

-Prior to attending the 'final assessment' with AMSA through the state regulatory body such as NSW Maritime, Maritime Safety Queensland or Marine Safety Victoria etc. candidates will need to present evidence of boating experience.
-This CAN include recreational and yachting boat experience and will be assessed on an individual basis depending on where the experience was obtained and on what size of vessel.
+Prior to attending the 'final assessment' with AMSA through the state regulatory body such as NSW Maritime, Maritime Safety Queensland or Marine Safety Victoria etc. candidates will need to provide evidence of boating experience.
+This CAN include up to 100% of recreational and yachting boat experience and will be assessed on an individual basis depending on where the experience was obtained and on what size of vessel.
 Sea Service can be submitted on a Statutory Declaration form and can also be recorded on AMSA Form 771 Record of Sea Service.